Use Case & Applications

 Explanation

-• For small withdrawals (below threshold): Allows the transaction regardless of destination
+• For small withdrawals (below threshold): Allow regardless of destination

-• For large withdrawals (above threshold): Requires the destination to be a whitelisted address
+• For large withdrawals (above threshold): Require destination to be whitelisted address

-• If no whitelist is defined, blocks all large withdrawals as a safety measure
+• If no whitelist defined, block all large withdrawals as safety measure

 Code Example